 Beetroot Pachadi is a vibrant, slightly sweet, and tangy Kerala-style side dish made with finely chopped beetroot, curd, and a gentle coconut oil tempering.

-A star on the Sadhya during Onam and Vishu, this dish stands out for its jewel-like color and refreshing taste.
+A star on the Sadhya during Onam and Vishu, this dish stands out for its jewel-like colour and refreshing taste.
 Traditionally served cold or at room temperature.

-• Use minimal or no water: Beetroot has natural moisture; excess water dilutes the dish.
+• Use minimal or no water: Beetroot has natural moisture and any excess water dilutes the dish

-• Don't overcook the beetroot – You want it soft but not mushy.
-Overcooked beetroot can turn the pachadi watery.
+• Don't overcook the beetroot – You want it to be soft but not mushy.
+Overcooked beetroot can turn your pachadi into a watery mess..

-• Cool before adding curd – Always let the cooked beetroot mixture cool before adding curd to avoid curdling.
+• Cool before adding curd – Always cool the cooked beetroot before adding curd.
+This prevents it from curdling..

-• Adjust the chili – Beetroot already has natural sweetness.
-Adjust the green chili to balance the taste.
+• Adjust the chilli – Beetroot already has a natural sweetness.
+Adjust the green chilli to balance the taste.

-• Whisk the curd – Use slightly sour curd for traditional flavor and whisk it to prevent lumps.
+• Whisk the curd – Use slightly sour curd for traditional style and whisk it to prevent lumps.

-• Fresh curry leaves – Add that unmistakable Kerala aroma.
-Tear the leaves slightly before adding to release flavor.
+• Fresh curry leaves – Adds that unmistakable Kerala aroma.
+Tear the leaves slightly before adding to release flavour.

 • Serve chilled or at room temperature.